Kershaw bounces back, Dodgers beat winless A’s 5-1

 OAKLAND, Calif.
+(AP) — Clayton Kershaw got his slider back on track and helped the Los Angeles Dodgers continue their strong start.
+Make it five in a row for the defending World Series champs.

+The Oakland Athletics are at the opposite end of the spectrum, still searching for their first victory after winning the AL West in 2020.

-(AP) — Clayton Kershaw struck out eight in seven smooth innings to send the Athletics to their worst start in more than a century, and the Los Angeles Dodgers beat winless Oakland 5-1 on Tuesday night for their fifth straight victory.
+Kershaw struck out eight in seven smooth innings to send the Athletics to their worst start in more than a century, and the Dodgers beat winless Oakland 5-1 on Tuesday night.

+“He had everything working.
+He was getting ahead and getting a lot of swing and misses with the slider,” Los Angeles manager Dave Roberts said.
+“Really stellar night.
+To come back (from his opening day loss) and follow it up with what he did, he’s right where he needs to be.”

 Mookie Betts homered for the first time this season, a towering solo shot to left-center in the ninth.
-Max Muncy and Edwin Rios also went deep for the World Series champion Dodgers (5-1).
+Max Muncy and Edwin Rios also went deep for the Dodgers (5-1).

 At 0-6, the A’s have matched the poorest start in franchise history.
 The 1916 Philadelphia Athletics also began the season with six consecutive losses.